byu-oit/kotlin-uapi/docs/content/_tutorial/user-context.md

 is optional, and contains the 'original' JWT that is passed to you from the client.
 For an explanation of the difference between the two, read the TODO: Docs Link

-{% capture validator_protip %}
+> If you need to customize how the JWT validation happens (for example, to accept JWTs from
-If you need to customize how the JWT validation happens (for example, to accept JWTs from an issuer besides WSO2), you can pass an instance of [`ByuJwtValidator`](https://byu-oit.github.io/byu-jwt-java/) to the `JwtUserContextFactory`.
+> an issuer besides WSO2), you can pass an instance of [`ByuJwtValidator`](https://byu-oit.github.io/byu-jwt-java/) to
-{% endcapture %}
+> the `JwtUserContextFactory`.
-{% include callouts/protip.html content=validator_protip %}
+{: .callout-protip }

-{% capture librarian_list %}
+> To make things easy for you, we're going to cheat a bit and make your list of Librarian users be a simple hard-coded list,
-To make things easy for you, we're going to cheat a bit and make your list of Librarian users be a simple hard-coded list, so that you can access your API without having to figure out how to modify the database.
-This is definitely *NOT* something you should do in a real application.
+> so that you can access your API without having to figure out how to modify the database.
+This is definitely *NOT* something
-{% endcapture %}
+> you should do in a real application.
-{% include callouts/demo.html content=librarian_list %}
+{: .callout-demo }

 Put your NetId into a set called `librarianNetIds`: